vaites/laravel-blade-expects/README.md

 ## Requirements

-The only requirement is Laravel 5.5 or greater.
-The recommended version of PHP is 7.1 or greater but any version supported by Laravel will work.
+* Laravel 5.5 or greater
+* PHP 7.2 or greater

 ## PhpStorm integration